ototadana/sd-face-editor/workflows/examples/README.md

 [View the workflow definition](yolov8n.json)

-Please note that to use this workflow, the 'YOLO' option under "Additional components" in the Face Editor section of the "Settings" tab needs to be enabled.
+Please note that to use this workflow, the 'yolo' option under "Additional components" in the Face Editor section of the "Settings" tab needs to be enabled.
 Also, you need to use a model trained for face detection, as the `yolov8n.pt` model specified here does not support face detection.

 Like the MediaPipe workflow, this is a good starting point for creating more complex workflows.
 You can customize it in the same ways.